Wagga Wagga - South

 Table Chart PROFILE FAQ

-Wagga Wagga - South has a typical household mix, with a fairly typical median household size
+Wagga Wagga - South has a typical household mix, with a higher-than-average median household size

-Family households constitute 69.5% of all households, including 29.9% couples with children, 25.2% couples without children, and 13.4% single parent families.
-Non-family households account for the remaining 30.5%, with lone person households at 27.1% and group households comprising 3.4%.
-The median household size is 2.5 people, which aligns with the Rest of NSW average.
+Family households account for 69.5% of all households, including 29.9% couples with children, 25.2% couples without children, and 13.4% single parent families.
+Non-family households constitute the remaining 30.5%, with lone person households at 27.1% and group households comprising 3.4%.
+The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households